 - If you take any other drugs (prescription or OTC, natural products, vitamins).
 There are many drugs that interact with Cabometyx (cabozantinib tablets), like certain drugs that are used for HIV, infections, or seizures.

 - If you are breast-feeding.
 Do not breast-feed while you take Cabometyx (cabozantinib tablets) or for 4 months after your last dose.

 This is not a list of all drugs or health problems that interact with Cabometyx (cabozantinib tablets).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Cabometyx (cabozantinib tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Cabometyx?

 - Tell all of your health care providers that you take Cabometyx (cabozantinib tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may affect how wounds heal.
-If you need to have surgery, you may need to stop Cabometyx (cabozantinib tablets) before surgery.
-Start taking it again after surgery as you have been told by your doctor.
-Talk with your doctor.
+If you have surgery, you may need to stop Cabometyx (cabozantinib tablets) before surgery.
+Start taking it again after surgery as you are told by your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.